smalam119/Easy-Signature-Android/README.md

 A simple and easy signature view.
 </br>

-* Provides a view where an signature can be drawn.
+* It provides a Activity where an signature can be drawn.
 * Has callbacks for okay and cancel button.
-* Cross button to clear view.
+* Has a Cross button to clear view.
-* Sub text can be added.
+* Also, Sub text can be added.
-* Just have to create a class and extend 'SignatureViewActivity'
+* Just create a class and extend 'SignatureViewActivity'

 ```java
 public class DemoSignatureViewController extends SignatureViewActivity {